-The Interdisciplinary Undergraduate Certificate in Museum Studies is open to all undergraduate students in good standing according to standards implemented by the University of Georgia, as well as post-baccalaureate students who have already graduated and apply through Undergraduate Admission as non-degree seeking students.
+The Interdisciplinary Graduate Certificate in Museum Studies is open to all currently enrolled graduate students, as well as students who possess a graduate degree and apply through Graduate Admissions as non-degree seeking students.
 Students will submit an application form signed by their advisor and the certificate director, including a proposed program of study.
-Students will meet with the director of the certificate as they progress through the program, and those in need of additional support will receive personalized advisement.
+Students will meet with the Director of the certificate as they progress through the program, and those in need of additional support will receive personalized advisement.